Here are 5 reasons why glamping is great for those who would prefer to skip sleeping bags, dirt and pit toilets.

 Similar to camping, glamping allows you to experience a digital detox.
 When you glamp, you may not have access to WiFi in your tent or even in the common area.
 At Under Canvas’ glampgrounds, this lack of connectivity is called “an intentional inconvenience.”
 Why?
 So that guests can disconnect from technology and reconnect with those they love.

-When you don’t have WiFi or television, it leaves plenty of time to talk with your family, friends, or other “glampers” dining next to you at the Embers Cafe at an Under Canvas location.
+When you don’t have WiFi or television, it leaves plenty of time to talk with your family, friends, or other “glampers” dining next to you at the Embers Restaurant at an Under Canvas location.
 After a long day of adventuring, you can play some board games with your family or get valuable park tips from others enjoying s’mores around the community fire.

 3. Discover a Sense of Community